Sperm donation laws by country: New Zealand

 In New Zealand, a voluntary policy law by fertility clinics limit one donor to "fathering" a maximum of 10 children to four families.

 Around 1996–97, fertility clinics in New Zealand voluntarily agreed they would only accept donations from non-anonymous donors.
 The Human Assisted Reproductive Technology Act 2004 legislated that all donations made on or after 22 August 2005 must be non-anonymous.

 Norway

 Clinics in Norway have a maximum of eight children per donor.

-February 7th 2020 the law changed.
+On 7 February 2020, the law changed.
 No limits on number of children per donor, but limited to only six families.